arise-shadow/llm-rag-chatbot/README.md

-# Test Performance of RNGD with Various LLM Tasks
+# Test Performance of FuriosaAI RNGD with Various LLM Tasks

-This repository contains a chatbot implementation that combines Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG) techniques to provide accurate and contextually relevant responses.
-Additionally, it supports translation between English and Korean based on an LLM-based translator.
+This project benchmarks the performance of FuriosaAI RNGD for a range of LLM tasks, including:
+	•	RAG (Retrieval-Augmented Generation) Chatbot: Use databases and QA datasets to test retrieval accuracy and generative capabilities.
+	•	Translation: Evaluate multi-language translation accuracy and performance.
+	•	Summarization: Test the summarization of large-scale documents.
+	•	Multi-Modal Agent: Combine vision models (e.g., YOLO) and LLMs for multi-modal understanding and reasoning.

+The project enables easy comparisons between GPU and NPU environments using unified APIs and configurable pipelines.

 ## Project Structure